bowman2001/perplexdoc/content/doc/plugin/latex/index.md

 tags: [latex]
 ---

-LaTeX is the most popular typesetting system for the natural sciences, its syntax has been established as a quasi-standard to format complex mathematical formulas for print and web layout.
+LaTeX is the most popular typesetting system for the natural sciences, its syntax has been established as a quasi-standard for complex mathematical formulas in print and web layout.
 {.p-first} <!--more-->

 ## Syntax